thi-ng/umbrella/packages/atom/README.md

 ## About

-Clojure inspired mutable wrappers for (usually) immutable values, with support for watches, cursors (direct access to nested values), undo/redo history.
+Clojure inspired mutable wrappers for (usually) immutable values, with support for watches, cursors (direct access to nested values), derived view subscriptions and undo/redo history.
+Together these types act as building blocks for various application state handling patterns, specifically aimed (though not exclusively) at the concept of using a nested, immutable, centralized atom as single source of truth within an application.

 ## Installation